 - Full Description

-Combining Persaud's deep expertise in the academic, private sector, and public policy realms, Reinventing Financial Regulation is more than just an urgent call to fix our profoundly troubled and damaged financial markets; it is a blueprint for an ultimately effective financial regulation system that could very well save the future of finance.
+Reinventing Financial Regulation goes beyond an urgent call to fix our profoundly troubled and damaged financial markets.
+It is a blueprint for an effective financial regulation system that could very well save the future of finance.

 What youll learn